Opportunities for Students

 Peer Mentors are student representatives specifically associated with the Department of Liberal Studies, whom provide a wide range of services to fellow students as well as assistance to professional advisors.
 These student employees serve as guides to their fellow peers, through offering assistance with academic planning, scholarship and credentialing applications, e-advising tools, and much more.
 And while they aren't assisting other students, they provide support to professional advisors with campus events, creating fliers and documents, and data entry.

-For Spring 2023, we are hiring two new Peer Mentors.
-Please complete the online application if you're interested.
+• For Spring 2024, we are hiring two new Peer Mentors.
+The appolication will open Mid-November.

 Student Ambassadors (SAms) are paid student representatives of the College of Education.
 They deliver a personal touch and a student’s perspective to future students and other guests of the campus.
 The Student Ambassador program serves as an opportunity for students to build community within the college by engaging in various activities throughout their academic careers.